 Deaths, life expectancy Evaluation of the infra-annual mortality figures since 2020

-25 June 2024 – How do extraordinary events such as high incidences of respiratory diseases or heat waves impact the current number of deaths?
+15 April 2025 – How do extraordinary events such as high incidences of respiratory diseases or heat waves impact the current number of deaths?
 To make first assessments possible, the Federal Statistical Office provides provisional counts of the deaths recorded by the registrar's offices by day, week and month as a Statistical Report.
-An estimation model for extrapolation from incomplete data was developed in the Covid-19 pandemic as complete data can be provided only with some delay.
-This model allows nationwide mortality figures to currently be provided up until 16 June 2024.
+An estimation model for extrapolation from incomplete data was developed during the Covid-19 pandemic as complete data can be provided only with some delay.
+This model allows nationwide mortality figures to currently be provided up until 6 April 2025.
 First comparable results for all Länder will be available about four weeks later.

 Development in 2024